tungbq/K8sHub/hands-on/jenkins-on-k8s/blog.md

 ## 2. Deploy Jenkins Controller

-You can deploy it manually or using my all-in-one deploy script, choose 1 of 2 option below:
+You can deploy it manually or using my all-in-one deploy script, choose one of the following options:

-## Option 1.
+### Option 1.
 Deploy Jenkins with prepare scipt

 Clone the repo contains the hands-on example.
 Then, run the deployment script: